IBS Treatment Perth – Irritable Bowel Syndrome

 FUNCTIONAL MEDICINE TREATMENT OF IRRITIBLE BOWEL SYNDROME (IBS) – Perth Clinic and Australia Wide

 IBS is a multifactorial condition that is extremely common with the modern western diet and lifestyle.
 A compromised gut with bacterial overgrowth is a presentation we see mostly in clinic with symptoms triggered by multiple food sensitivities.

 We tailor specific antimicrobial treatment plans to eradicate the dysbiotic bacteria and replenish the healthy bacteria.
 Restoration of the mucosal lining and re-establishing the gut-brain axis is key in ensuring complete recovery from the condition.

-At our Advanced Functional Medicine Perth clinic we specialise in the treatment of IBS and other digestive disorders and have assisted many patients make a full recovery, many after suffering IBS and other digestive symptoms for 10+ years.
+At our Advanced Functional Medicine Perth clinic we have extensive experience in the treatment of IBS and other digestive disorders and have assisted many patients make a full recovery, many after suffering IBS and other digestive symptoms for 10+ years.

 If you or a family member are suffering from IBS or another digestive disorder we would love to hear from you.
 What symptoms are you having?
 How long have you been suffering and what treatments have been most successful for you?
 Please write a comment below.